-Modeling the deformation and failure response of parts that are bonded together is one of the few FE topics that seem hard to do, but is in fact relatively simple to do one you know how to set it up.
+Modeling the deformation and failure response of parts that are bonded together is one of the few FE topics that seem hard to do, but is relatively simple to do once you know how to set it up.
 The “trick” is to use cohesive elements or cohesive surface contact.
 This modeling approach has been around for many years but many people are still struggling to set it up properly.
 In this article I will try to demonstrate, by example, how this works in Abaqus.

 I usually find the Abaqus user’s manuals to be excellent, but when it comes to cohesive elements and cohesive surface contact, the Abaqus docs are not as succinct as I would like.
 Here I will try to demonstrate my favorite Abaqus cohesive element settings by going through a number of short examples.

 Before starting, remember that traction = stress, and separation = displacement.
 All results presented here were generated using Abaqus and plotted using MCalibration.

 Example 1 - Base Line (Tension)